-Used to prevent denial-of-service attacks, this variable specifies a low-watermark threshold for determining at what point adaptive reaping becomes more aggressive.
-For example: b global reaper lowater 85 The default setting for this variable is 85.
+Used to prevent denial-of-service attacks, this variable specifies a low-water mark threshold for determining at what point adaptive reaping becomes more aggressive.
+For example:

+b global reaper lowater 85

+The default setting for this variable is 85.
 Setting this value to 100 disables the feature.
+See also reaper hiwater.

+self_conn_timeout

-See also reaper hiwater . self_conn_timeout This variable is used as a tracking mechanism for UDP connections.
+This variable is used as a tracking mechanism for UDP connections.
 After the number of seconds specified by this variable has expired, the UDP connection terminates.
+The default value for this variable is 5.

+snats any_ip

+When this variable is enabled, the BIG-IP system attempts to forward an any-IP packet originating from a member of a SNAT, instead of rejecting that packet.

+sslproxy failover

-The default value for this variable is 5 . snats any_ip When this variable is disabled, the BIG-IP system attempts to forward an any-IP packet originating from a member of a SNAT, instead of rejecting that packet. sslproxy akamaizer f ilename This variable specifies the SSL proxy akamaizer filename.
-The default file name is /config/akamai.conf. sslproxy akamaizer s ervice This variable specifies the SSL proxy akamaizer service.
-The default service is 0 , representing no service. sslproxy failover This variable causes the SSL proxy to initiate an automatic failover, in the event of a fatal failure of a cryptographic hardware module.
-Two settings are allowed enable and disable .
-The default setting is disable .
-Note that this use of this variable depends on the type of hardware module, as not all hardware modules respond to failures in the same way. sslproxy serverssl ca che size This variable specifies the maximum size of the server-side SSL session cache.
+This variable causes the SSL proxy to initiate an automatic failover, in the event of a fatal failure of a cryptographic hardware module.
+Two settings are allowed: enable and disable.
+The default setting is disable.

+Note that the use of this variable depends on the type of hardware module, as not all hardware modules respond to failures in the same way.

+sslproxy serverssl cache size

+This variable specifies the maximum size of the server-side SSL session cache.
 The default value is 20,000 entries.
 A value of 0 disallows session caching.
 Note that this value is for server-side cache size only.
 Client-side cache size is configured on a per-proxy basis, using the bigpipe proxy command.